 Recovery Life Skills with LifeSpring

 Some people don’t realize that recovery from substance use disorder (SUD) is about much more than simply putting down the drink or the drug.
 Recovery is about addressing the underlying issues that caused an individual to use substances in the first place.
 It is also about acquiring the life skills necessary for living a healthy, happy, and fulfilled life.
-These life skills include making good food choices and eating well in recovery.
+These life skills include making healthy food choices and maintaining a balanced diet in recovery.

 The Importance of Nutritional Life Skills in Recovery